 - Throw Blankets

 - Mason jars of stovetop potpourri can be stored in your fridge.
 Check out our previous post on how to make this gift.

-- Store cookies in freezer bags in your freezer.
+- Store homemade cookies in freezer bags in your freezer.

 - Canned jam, fruit, veggies, pasta sauce, etc.